trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/BatchApexRecipes.md

 ### `finish(Database.BatchableContext context)` → `void`

 This method is called by the system when all the individual batches have completed.
-Intrepid developers may send emails, or otherwise notify others of the job's completion here.
+Intrepid developers may send emails, or otherwise notify others of the job&apos;s completion here.

 #### Parameters
 |Param|Description|